fivebinaries/cardano-unity/README.md

 You can copy [Blockfrost.io](src/Blockfrost.io) folder into your project.
 Installing dependancy is required.

-## Usage
+## Cardano API

 ### Getting started

 1. Get your own `PROJECT_ID` from [blockfrost.io](https://blockfrost.dev/docs/overview/getting-started#creating-first-project)
 2. Create configuration _Create_ → _Blockfrost.io API_ → _Configuration_ and fill in the `PROJECT_ID`
-3. In your MonoBehaviour create new instance of _Blockfrost.API_ by passing in reference to your configuration
+3. In your MonoBehaviour create new instance of _Blockfrost.Cardano_ by passing in reference to your configuration
 4. You can now call the API and access the Cardano blockchain

 ### Example